Last updated: June 25, 2021

 Dateline: Budapest, Hungary

 Many are now saying that the Eurozone is dead.
-The currency is getting closer and closer to the value of the dollar while prices on everything still remain high.
+The currency is getting closer and closer to the value of the US dollar while prices on everything still remain high.

-Being a country that was under Communist rule up until 1990, Hungary offers industrial sites galore that are very attractive to manufacturing companies.
+Under Communist rule up until 1990, Hungary offers industrial sites galore that are very attractive to manufacturing companies.
 While Ireland levies a reduced 10% corporate income tax on manufacturers, Hungary offers much more affordable labor and a central location in emerging Europe.

 Europe is infamous for its “socialist” brand of high taxation.
 However, Hungary offers a flat rate of 16% on income tax, much less than its borderline-socialist counterparts in the EU.